What is foraminal narrowing?

-- Genetics – an inherited condition may limit space available for neural components of the spine.
+- Genetics — An inherited condition may limit space available for nerve roots to travel in the spine.

-- Obesity – excess weight places undue stress on the spinal anatomy.
+- Obesity — Excess weight places undue stress on the spine.

-- One’s profession – people whose professions require working with heavy loads, long periods of sitting or standing or repetitive movements of the neck or back are susceptible to degenerative spinal conditions.
+- Profession — People whose professions require working with heavy loads, long periods of sitting or standing, or repetitive movements of the neck or back are susceptible to degenerative spinal conditions.

 Treatment for foraminal narrowing